Features

 Core capabilities (as implemented)

-1) Command execution (whitelist enforced)
+1) Command execution (command_line + policy checks)

-• Compound commands are parsed: ls && cat file | grep foo is split and every subcommand must be allowed
+Compound commands like ls && cat file | grep foo are parsed and validated command by command.

 2) Document operations (read / write / edit)